stevewilber/towers/README.md

 towers
 ======

-Tower of Hanoi with arbitrary number of pegs
+Tower of Hanoi with arbitrary number of pegs.

+A Facebook hiring challenge.